AndreBryant/emblaze-app/README.md

 # Emblaze app

 It is a browser based MIDI video renderer.
-Inspired by Zenith created by Arduano.
+Inspired by [Zenith-MIDI](https://github.com/arduano/Zenith-MIDI) created by Arduano.

 ## Description